Johannes Badrutt

-Johannes Badrutt (2 April 1819 – 1 November 1889) was a Swiss businessman, hotelier and restaurateur.
-He was primarily known for bringing the first English tourists to St. Moritz during the 19th century.
+Johannes Badrutt (2 April 1819 – 1 November 1889) was a Swiss businessman, hotelier and restaurateur who was primarily noted for developing St. Moritz, Switzerland into a year-round tourism destination during the 19th century.

 He was the founder of Kulm Hotel St. Moritz in 1855.
-Badrutt's second eldest son was Caspar Badrutt.
+Badrutt's second eldest son was Caspar Badrutt, who founded Badrutt's Palace Hotel.
 He is the patriarch of the Badrutt family.

 Early life and education

-Johannes Badrutt was born on 2 April 1819 in Samedan, Switzerland into an old-established Engadin valley family.
-His father was Johannes Badrutt Sr., a contractor and building supplies merchant, originally from Pagig.
-His mother, Anna Maria (née Donatsch) Badrutt, hailed from Malans but she was introduced to her husband while working in Chur.
-Badrutt had four siblings, one elder brother and two younger sisters and one brother.
+Badrutt was born 2 April 1819 in Samedan, Switzerland, the fourth of nine children, to Johannes Badrutt Sr. (1791–1855), a contractor and iron merchant, and Anna Maria Badrutt (née Donatsch; 1790–1872).
+His paternal family was old established and originally hailed from Pagig.
+His maternal family was from Malans, with his parents being introduced while working in Chur.

 While his brothers had a formal tertiary education in the form of an apprenticeship or college studies, he did not pursue any continuing education.
 He attended several schools and worked in Chiavenna and Chur to gain experience.